Skyrmion Crystals in the Triangular Kondo Lattice Model: Variational Method

 where $\mathcal{A}_{\mathcal{B}_r}$ is the area of the reduced Brillouin zone $\mathcal{B}_r$.
 For the canonical ensemble used in this paper, the chemical potential $\mu$ is determined self-consistently at every step of the minimization from the filling fraction:

+To this point, the meaning of ``variational'' becomes clear.
+The variational space is defined by $2L^2$ parameters corresponding to the two angles of the classical moment $\bm{S}_{\bm{R}}$.
+Equipped with a reliable optimization routine~\cite{nlopt}, the only control parameter of accuracy is just $L$.
+In other words, for any integer $L$, if we can pre-compute the corresponding filling fraction $n_c$ exactly, then the energy expression~\eqref{eq:energy_integral_supp} also becomes exact.
+Since we pre-computed the relation of $L$ vs $n_c$ from KPM, the deviation from the exact solution is controlled by the accuracy of KPM when we computed the values of $\bm{Q}_\nu$.

-The $T=0$ states can be obtained by minimizing $e$ at fixed $n_c$ as a function of the $2L^2$ variational parameters corresponding to the two angles that parametrize the state of each classical moment $\bm{S}_{\bm{R}}$~\cite{nlopt,NocedalJ1980,LiuDC1989}.
+The $T=0$ states can be obtained by minimizing $e$ at fixed $n_c$ as a function of these $2L^2$ variational parameters~\cite{nlopt,NocedalJ1980,LiuDC1989}.
 For local minimization algorithms, the converged results are often metastable local minima (different initial conditions can lead to different final states).
 For each parameter set, we typically perform 20 independent runs with different random initial spin configurations.
+More runs are required to select out the global minimum near the phase boundaries where the competition between different states is more subtle.

-The combination of exact diagonalization, integration and minimization is computationally expensive.
+The combination of ED, integration and minimization is computationally expensive.
 To obtain converged results in reasonable amount of time, it is beneficial to use derivative based minimization algorithms.
 The derivative of the energy density is given by:

 where $h(\tilde{\bm{k}})$ is the $2L^2 \times 2L^2$ matrix of the operator $\mathcal{H}_{\tilde{\bm{k}}}$ given in Eq.~\eqref{eq:model_variational},

 is the density matrix, and $|\psi_{\tilde{\bm{k}},n}\rangle$ is the eigenvector with eigenvalue $\epsilon_{\tilde{\bm{k}},n}$.